SanderMertens/flecs/docs/Queries.md

 Grouped iterators, when used in combination with a good group_by function are one of the fastest available mechanisms for finding entities in Flecs.
 The feature provides the iteration performance of having a cached query per group, but without the overhead of having to maintain multiple caches.
 Whether a group has ten or ten thousand tables does not matter, which makes the feature an enabler for games with large numbers of entities.

-The following sections show how to use sorting in the different language bindings.
+The following sections show how to use grouping in the different language bindings.
 The code examples use cached queries, which is the only kind of query for which change detection is supported.

 <div class="flecs-snippet-tabs">
 <ul>